dcf21/plato-wp36-v2/minikube-setup.md

    host machine, so don't allocate too much, but you need at least 4-8 GB if you want to synthesise two-year lightcurves at 25-second cadence.

-   Under MacOS, it is essential that you specify:
+   Under macOS, it is essential that you specify:

    ```
    --driver=virtualbox
    ```

-   By default `minikube` will use the `docker` driver under MacOS, but this makes it impossible to access services from the host machine.
+   By default `minikube` will use the `docker` driver under macOS, but this makes it impossible to access services from the host machine.
 This is a killer, because it means EAS Control can't access the database or job queue,

 4. **Mount data directories**